eddmenez/Fall-Detector-With-Arduino-And-Accelerometer/README.md

 Graduation project for the Bachelor of Electrical Engineering at the Rio de Janeiro State University.

-Collaborators: Edgar Douglas and Paulo Victor
+Developers: Edgar Douglas and Paulo Victor
-Orientation: Lisandro Lovisolo and Michel Tcheou
+Orientation: Dr. Lisandro Lovisolo and Dr. Michel Tcheou

 Presented on September 2015

-@local